Gnee-bit/myhealthyplate-app/README.md

 ## Overview

-Myhealthyplate is a mobile application that helps you make informed food choices based on your unique health profile.
-Whether you're managing a chronic condition, dealing with food allergies, or simply want to eat healthier, Myhealthyplate provides personalized insights to guide your dietary decisions.
+Eatfit is a mobile application that helps you make informed food choices based on your unique health profile.
+Whether you're managing a chronic condition, dealing with food allergies, or simply want to eat healthier, Eatfit provides personalized insights to guide your dietary decisions.

 ---